Operads, modules over walled Brauer categories, and Koszul complexes: Graphs

 The purpose of this section is to present a definition of the category of edge-directed graphs, by exploiting the category $\uwb$.
 This is a variant of the category of graphs as defined in \cite[Appendix A]{MR3636409}, using the category $\uwb$ to encode the edge structure rather than involutions.
 Edges are directed; this is encoded by the partitioning of the half edges of a graph into positive (entering) and negative (exiting) subsets (this also applies to the legs (or hairs) of the graph).

-We then restrict to edge-directed graphs with a flow.
-This is in preparation for analysing the Koszul complexes (see Section \ref{sect:uwb_quadratic_koszul}) obtained from the modules derived from operads see Section \ref{sect:operads}), in particular explaining why we obtain a form of hairy flow-graph complex.
+We then restrict to edge-directed graphs with a flow (using the terminology introduced here).
+This is in preparation for analysing the Koszul complexes (see Section \ref{sect:uwb_quadratic_koszul}) obtained from the modules derived from operads see Section \ref{sect:operads}), in particular explaining why we obtain a {\em hairy flow-graph complex}.